"A compassionate open home is part of Christian responsibility, and should be practiced up to the level of capacity." Francis Schaeffer

 Marsh and Tuula worked for 35 years in that part of the world once known as 'Eastern Bloc.'
 Their considerable experience brings together a commitment to ideas and hospitality.
 They are now based in Greatham village and have a study at the Manor House where they are an active part of the community.

 Jim (English) and Merran (South African) have two children, Jack and Sam.
 Jim has a background as a doctor in palliative medicine and Merran is a clinical psychologist.

 Edith is Dutch by background but grew up in South Africa.
 She was involved at Dutch L’Abri before beginning work at English L’Abri.
 Edith has done graduate studies in South Africa, the USA, and the Netherlands in both philosophy and theology.
 She plays the violin.

 Peter and Dawn Merz

-Pete (Australian) and Dawn (USA) have five children.
+Pete (Australian) and Dawn (USA) have six children: Jojo, Ned, William, Addie, Matthias, and Nathaniel.
 Pete has a degree in Classics.
 Before getting married, Dawn was a single worker at this branch.

 Andy and Lindsey

-Andy and Lindsey (both American) have one child, Eliot.
+Andy and Lindsey (both American) have two children, Eliot and Ivy.
 Before coming to L’Abri they lived in Chicago, where Andy founded a game design firm and Lindsey worked as a freelance writer for architecture and the arts.